chainpoint/chainpoint-core/README.md

 make init
 ```

 The above make command will download all other dependencies and run an interactive setup wizard.
-The process is detailed in `Configuration` below.
+The process is further detailed in `Configuration` below.                                                                                      |

+### Startup

+To start up a Core node without connecting to the rest of the Chainpoint Network:

+1. Run `make init` to initialize the configuration directory.

+2. A `Lightning Wallet Address` will be printed in the terminal by the `make init` process.
+Fund this address with Bitcoin and wait for 6 confirmations.

+3. Run `make deploy` to download all containers and start all services.

+If startup is successful, running `docker service logs -f chainpoint-core_abci` will show the log message `Executed block` every minute.

+### Joining the Chainpoint Testnet

+After running `make init` and funding the Lightning Wallet Address, you can join the public testnet as a Full Node:

+1. Specify peers by adding `PEERS="087186cd1d631c5e709c4afa15a1ce218c6a28c1@3.133.119.65:26656"` to the .env file in the root project directory

+2. Run `make deploy` to start Core.
+In order to obtain permission to submit hashes to the network, your Core will automatically stake bitcoin by opening lightning channels with the existing network validators.

+### Upgrade

+You can upgrade Core by running `make clean-tendermint` and `docker-compose pull`, then by redeploying with `make deploy`.

 ### Configuration

-You will need to set up a configuration and secrets (bitcoin) before running. `make init` will do most of the heavy lifting for you.
+You will need to set up a configuration and secrets (lightning wallet) before running. `make init` will do most of the heavy lifting for you.

 Chainpoint Core currently uses Docker Swarm when running in Production mode.
-Running `make init` will initialize a Docker Swarm node on the host machine and prompt the user for secrets to be stored in Swarm's secrets system.
+Running `make init` will initialize a Docker Swarm node on the host machine and prompt the user for the the type of network (TESTNET or MAINNET) and public IP.
-This command will also copy `.env.sample` to `.env`.
-The `.env` file will be used by `docker-compose` to set required environment variables.

 There are further settings found in the `.env.sample` and `swarm-compose.yaml` file.
 These are more permanent and altering them may cause problems connecting to the public Chainpoint testnets and mainnet.
-However, they may be invaluable for setting up a private Chainpoint Network with different parameters, for example by configuring more frequent bitcoin anchoring or excluding the smart contract registration requirement.
+However, they may be invaluable for setting up a private Chainpoint Network with different parameters, for example by configuring more frequent bitcoin anchoring.

 The following are the descriptions of the configuration parameters: